|Described by gem aficionados as “emerald by day, ruby by night,” alexandrite is a very rare color-change variety of the mineral chrysoberyl. |

 |Good quality alexandrite has few inclusions.
 Rarely, needle-like inclusions create a cat’s-eye.
 Most cut gems weigh less than one carat.
 Larger, high quality gems rise in price dramatically.|

 Production from Russian mines is very limited today.
 Sri Lankan alexandrites are generally larger but their colors tend to be less desirable.
-Alexandrites from Brazil have been found in colors that rival the Russian material, but production has decreased.
+Alexandrites from Brazil have been found in colors that rival the Russian material, but production has decreased significantly.